Paschal Baylón: Friar

-Those to whom he first mentioned his inclination to a religious life, recommended several richly endowed monasteries, but he answered,"I was born poor and am resolved to die in poverty and penance".
+Those to whom he first mentioned his inclination to religious life, recommended several richly endowed monasteries, but he answered, "I was born poor and am resolved to die in poverty and penance".

 He was at first denied the chance to join the Franciscans on account of his age, prompting him to return to his duties as a shepherd.
 In 1564 he joined the Reformed Franciscans as a religious brother and commenced his period of novitiate on 2 February before making his profession on 2 February 1565 in Orito at the Saint Joseph convent.
 He was urged to become an ordained priest but he felt that was not the path for him.

 He had never more than one habit, and that always threadbare; he walked without sandals in the snow.
 He accommodated himself to all places and seasons.
 His jobs included serving as a cook and gardener as well as the official beggar who went around asking for alms.
 As porter his duties entailed tending to the poor who came to the friars' door.
 Paschal gained a reputation for his remarkable humility, unfailing courtesy, and generosity.

 He lived this life in contemplation and silent meditation, often as he worked.
-He was a contemplative and had frequent ecstatic visions.
+He was contemplative and had frequent ecstatic visions.
 He would spend the night before the altar in silence some nights.
 But he also shrugged off those notions of him gaining a reputation coming from that pious nature.
 On one occasion, in the course of a journey through France, he defended the dogma of the Real Presence against a Calvinist preacher, and in consequence, narrowly escaped death at the hands of a Huguenot mob.

-He died on 17 May 1592 after falling ill; this day is also his feast day.
+He died on 17 May 1592 in Villarreal after falling ill.
+His feast day is 17 May.

 Veneration

 His tomb in Villarreal became an immediate place of pilgrimage and there were soon miracles that were reported at his tomb.
 Pope Paul V beatified him on 29 October 1618, and Pope Alexander VIII canonized him on 16 October 1690.
+Pope Innocent XII published the Bull of Canonization, Rationi Congruit, on 15 July 1691.

 In 1730, an indigenous Guatemalan claimed to have had a vision of a sainted Paschal appearing as a robed skeleton.
 This event became the basis of the heterodox tradition of San Pascualito.

-Pope Leo XIII, in the Apostolic Brief Providentissimus Deus on 28 November 1897.> proclaimed the saint as the "seraph of the Eucharist" as well as the patron of Eucharistic congresses and affiliated associations.
 Art often depicts him wearing the Franciscan habit and bearing a monstrance to signify his devotion to the Holy Eucharist.
 Pope John XXIII named the saint as the patron for the Segorbe diocese on 12 May 1961.

-During the Red Terror, at the time of the Spanish Civil War, his grave was desecrated and anticlerical leftists had his relics burned, though some remained.
-Those that did were later transferred in the presence of King Juan Carlos I on 12 May 1992.
+On 13 August 1936, during the Red Terror of the Spanish Civil War, anticlerical leftists disinterred and burned his body.
+The relics that remained were later transferred in the presence of King Juan Carlos I on 12 May 1992.